As they say, you are what you eat. If you’re trying to build a strong, lean, healthy body, you have to eat right!

-A protein shake is quick and convenient, but if you’re looking for a different option, a protein bar is great!
+A protein shake is quick and convenient, but if you’re needing a snack to hold you over, our Goodness Bar is a great option.

-A protein bar is convenient, portable, and an excellent way to reach your protein goal.
-But as you’ll see, not all protein bars are created equal.
+It’s convenient, portable, and an excellent way to reach your protein goal.
+But as you’ll see, not all bars are created equal.

 How much protein do I really need?

 That’s one of the most common questions women ask me.
 The answer to that question depends a lot on your age, activity level, and current fitness goals, among other factors.

 But a good rule of thumb is about 1g of protein per 1 lb body weight each day if you’re living an active lifestyle and working out on a regular basis.
 (If you’re not very active, your goal should be closer to 0.5g per 1 lb body weight each day.)

 For instance, a 150lb woman who works out 3-5 days each week would want to aim for about 150g protein each day.